h-REA/hREA/docs/Workflow-automation.md

 3. `npm run clean:build` from the root directory to wipe Rust build files and refresh the cargo cache to match the new HC version.
 4. Change `HDK_RUST_REVID` in `scripts/postinstall.sh` to match the version you have updated to so that new contributors have their tooling configured properly.
 The appropriate HDK revision ID can be found in `dist/config.nix` in the Holonix repository.
 5. Locate all other references to the old Holochain dependency versions in `Cargo.toml` files and update to the new `HDK_RUST_REVID` version.
 All instances should be locateable by searching the codebase for the string `:DUPE: hdk-rust-revid`.
+	- **Important:** if the repo is using git submodules for dependency management, ensure that the changes to the manifest files in the submodule are also committed & pushed to their remotes; and that the changed submodule reference in the toplevel Holo-REA repository is also commited and pushed.
 6. Ensure the latest available version of [Try-o-rama](https://www.npmjs.com/package/@holochain/try-o-rama) is also configured in `test/package.json`.